loomio/loomio-docs/user_manual/src/threads/intro_to_threads/index.md

 - All info about a topic is in one easily accessible place.
 - People can reply via email and their comments appear in the thread.
 - You can see who has read the thread and who needs a nudge.
-- You can progress actual work to an outcome.
+- There is a record of discussion you can easily find again.

 Threads have a wide range of uses; from a general discussion forum to running specific work-flow and decision-making processes.